shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 ## git log

-shows a history of all git commits
+Shows a history of all git commits

 `git reset <file>`
 --------------------------
 remove file from staging area